Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/cj4/guides/index.md

 If those guides do not answer your questions, you can always pose them on our Discord server below.
 Please do however read the Guides extensively beforehand.

-{% include button.html text="Discord" url="https://discord.com/invite/Fa6w2xK" %}
+{% include button.html text="Discord" url="https://discord.com/invite/Fa6w2xK" blank=true %}